 Our top recommendation for alternatives to Google project management software is Wrike.
 Wrike's project management software is highly secure, built for managing teams and projects of any size, and provides all needed project management needs in a streamlined, centralized collaborative workspace.

 Wrike's software solves all the challenges of Google project management and integrates with Google software to supplement its drawbacks.
-Big and small teams alike, including Google, Airbnb, Fitbit, and Estee Lauder, use Wrike.
+Big and small teams alike, including Google, Fitbit, and The Estée Lauder Companies, use Wrike.
 Useful Wrike project management features include:

 - Complete visibility into projects and teams

 - Real-time activity streams

 - Web and mobile applications

 Can you integrate Wrike with Google software and tools?

 Google project management software and tools are widely used.
 Your team members are likely already using one or more of these free business applications to manage their work.